ishay320/inside-job/readme.md

 "Inside Job" is a package that manages the transfer of messages within a single process between threads using pointers and callbacks, enabling efficient and lightweight communication between the threads.
 It utilizes an MQTT-like approach, utilizing publish/subscribe patterns to transfer data through callbacks.

-## Installation - wip not installing yet
+## Installation

-To install the Inside Job package, simply clone the repository and build the project using your preferred build system.
+To install the Inside Job package, simply clone the repository and build the project.

 ```sh
 $ git clone https://github.com/ishay320/inside-job